2001 Speedway Grand Prix of Denmark

-The 2001 Danish Speedway Grand Prix was held in Vojens as part of the Speedway Grand Prix series.
-It was won by Tony Rickardsson.
+The 2001 Speedway Grand Prix of Denmark was the third round of the 2001 Speedway Grand Prix season (the world championship).
+It took place on 25 July 2001 at the Vojens Speedway Center in Vojens, Denmark.

+It was the 7th time that the Speedway Grand Prix of Denmark had been held.

+The Grand Prix was won by the Swedish rider Tony Rickardsson (his 8th career Grand Prix win).

 Starting positions draw

 The Speedway Grand Prix Commission nominated Hans Clausen and Jesper B.Jensen as Wild Card.
 Injured Chris Louis and Joe Screen were replaced by Henrik Gustafsson and Grzegorz Walasek.